adybaby/showtracker/README.md

+﻿THE SHOWTRACKER let's you add your favourite shows and then see when they are airing, updating live from TVDB.

-﻿This project is split into two seperate components - a Node Server (/server), and a React client (/client).
+This project is split into two seperate components - a Node Server (/server), and a React client (/client).
 The server wraps TVDB calls for show information, and so requires an API key specified in your environment variables.

 **you must run two seperate instances each for the server and client**